holistics/custom-chart-library/Advanced Charts/Interactive Features/Tutorial: Enable Cross Filter on sub-charts for Combo Chart.md

 # Prerequisite:

-For instructions on how to build a mixed chart, see: https://github.com/holistics/custom-chart-library/blob/main/Advanced Custom Charts/Mixed Chart type - Bar Chart with Average Line.md.
+For instructions on how to build a combo chart, see: [Tutorial: Create a Combo Chart](https://github.com/holistics/custom-chart-library/blob/main/Advanced%20Charts/Combo%20Chart/Tutorial:%20Create%20a%20combo%20chart.md).

 ```javascript